Teaching across thresholds:

 Radical virtue epistemologists argue that our current educational practices motivate students to acquire a type of knowledge that is static and drastically separated from life.
 Knowledge, they claim, is not just an inanimate thing to be obtained, stored, and defended however.
 It is also a dramatic moment, a lived experience, and a passionate embodiment of our most deeply held values, and our teaching needs to change to reflect this view.

-This active workshop will:
+This active workshop:

 About the faciliator